 With the help of AI-powered image recognition, more product attributes can be extracted and the chances of that more exact match (i.e. NYE dress) being found go up.
 This allows retailers to boost product discovery and conversions.

 Brands and retailers who merely take in the generic product attributes provided to them by manufacturers and distributors – and don’t also implement AI that takes the language of the customer into consideration – aren’t going to successfully allow shoppers to discover the products they’re looking for.

 Tip 2: Make Items Quick and Easy to Find

 In order for a shopper to be able to find what they’re looking for with the least amount of clicks possible, it isn’t going to be quick or easy if the results returned are 10+ pages of irrelevant results.
 To keep results relevant for shoppers, the results need to match their shopping goals.

 By using granular, customer-centered product attribution data and enabling long-tail contextual searches, retailers can easily guide shoppers directly to the items they actually want without the hassle of endless scrolling.

 Quick and easy product discovery not only brings results that are more likely to be relevant, it also can help with better personalized recommendations.
 In order to show the shopper that you know and understand who they are as an individual, this requires an understanding of not just what they purchased – but why.

-When your taxonomy is rich with details from AI, it learns about the customer and can help retailers understand how they engage on a website, along with the emotional context that drives their purchases.
-This helps to create product recommendations that don’t just reflect someone’s preferred color or size, they reflect a customer’s genuine preferences and affinities leading to higher conversions.
+When your taxonomy is rich with details from AI, it learns about the customer and can help retailers understand how they engage on a website.
+This helps to create product recommendations that reflect a customer’s genuine personal preferences, leading to higher conversions.